gabepoissant/used-car-database-design/docs/markdown.md

 ## Example Queries

-Shows the most popular makes of cars in the dataset
+Shows the most popular makes of cars in the dataset:
 ```
 SELECT make, COUNT(make) AS make_count
 FROM vw_ALL